autodistill/autodistill/README.md

 ## 🚀 Quickstart

-See the [Quickstart.ipynb](Quickstart.ipynb) notebook for a quick introduction to `autodistill`.
+See the [demo Notebook](https://github.com/autodistill/autodistill-target-model-template) for a quick introduction to `autodistill`.
+This notebook walks through building a milk container detection model with no labeling.

 Below, we have condensed key parts of the notebook for a quick introduction to `autodistill`.

 ### Install Packages